 The symptoms of tophi include chronic joint pain and the visible lump in the joint, while the pain may be mild and include some inflammation but in many cases, tophi is usually painless and may cause only stiffness of the joints.
-On a sidenote, tophi can grow into the bones as well on top of them!
+On a sidenote, tophi may grow into the bones as well on top of them!

 One thing is for sure, it is very difficult to treat tophi with a simple change in diet but you can definitely lower your risk of developing tophi by following a low purine diet avoiding too much meat, seafood, alcohol, sugars and drinking a lot of water, keeping those uric acid levels on the low end of the spectrum.

-Tophi’s growth can be stopped and beginning to dissolve when the uric acid blood levels begin reaching 6mg/dl and below but the majority of the time when tophi has formed, medical intervention is required, usually they are surgically removed.
+Tophi’s growth can be stopped and beginning to dissolve when the uric acid blood levels begin reaching 6mg/dl and below but the majority of the time when tophi has formed, medical intervention is required and usually they are surgically removed.
 There is also the drug Krystexxa which can shrink the tophi quickly which is a modern uricase treatment, as well as febuxostat (EU brand name Adenuric, US brand name Uloric).

 Prevention is the key to avoiding tophi in your lifetime while suffering from gout.
 Make sure to live a healthy lifestyle of a good gout diet, exercise, no smoking and following your doctor’s recommendations and you will be fine.
 If anybody has had an experience with tophi please leave your comments below and share your story!